 Some people find it easier to trust other people than others, which often links back to differences in parental attachment during childhood.
 Someone with a difficult upbringing may not automatically trust people in the same way as an individual who experienced a safe and secure childhood.
 Our general level of trust in people can also be damaged in adulthood, if we suffer painful relationships, or are let down by others.
-On top of this, social trust is also under threat in the fast-moving society we live in.
-For instance, for many people, the use of misinformation and the bending of the truth has eroded trust in politicians and the media.

 For tens of thousands of years, our ancestors evolved in small social groups, where everyone saw each other as relatively equal, in a trusted and supportive community.
 Although this sounds idealistic, this is backed up by anthropologists studying hunter-gatherer tribes today, who found many interesting behaviours that we could learn from.
-Being dependent on each other, they tend not to tolerate attempts to appear better than others or to dominate the group.

 We now live in much larger and more complex societies.
-In a big city, we’re often surrounded by complete strangers, whom we’ve never met and are unlikely to ever see again, which would cause our ancestors enormous stress.
+In a big city, we’re often surrounded by complete strangers, whom we’ve never met and are unlikely to ever see again, which would cause our ancestor’s enormous stress.
 So, it’s no surprise that people in cities tend to filter-out the built-in need for social connection, almost seeing other people as cardboard cut-outs.

-Also, rather than sometimes looking outside for guidance, we can also trust that we have the right inner resources, knowledge and experience, insights, and intuition; trusting that if we are aware, calm, and alert, we’ll respond skilfully to whatever arises in our experience.
+Also, rather than sometimes looking outside for guidance, we can also trust that we have the right inner resources, knowledge and experience, insights and intuition; trusting that if we are aware, calm and alert, we’ll respond skilfully to whatever arises in our experience.

 Suggested weekly practice